czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "I don't believe that I have ever done anything that one might call 'good'."

 "No, of course you haven't.
 You are, after all mortal, and no one cursed with such a handicap can be expected to do anything purely good.
-Yet inside of you is some inner---something."
+Yet inside of you is some inner—something."
 She stopped.

 James either didn't need any further explanation or was so thrilled by the apparent compliment that he feared it being undone.
 They walked further.